a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 ------------------------------------------------

 :1:       Load KV Store lookup
-:2-5:     Filter out enabled and scheduled alerts to obtain the list of alerts that exist in the lookup but are not active in Splunk anymore
+:2-5:     Filter out active alerts to obtain the list of alerts to be removed from the KV Store lookup
 :6:       Call KV Store lookup to get the ``_key`` field of each alert entry to be deleted
 :7:       Delete alert entries from the lookup using `Gemini KV Store Tools custom command <https://splunkbase.splunk.com/app/3536/#/details>`_